How Structured Products Trade in Secondary Markets

 This dealer-intermediated structure creates several features that define the trading experience:

-The durable lesson: in structured products, liquidity is not a property of the bond; it is a function of market structure and your position within it.
+The signal worth remembering: in structured products, liquidity is not a property of the bond; it is a function of market structure and your position within it.
 A AAA CLO tranche is liquid if you trade with the right dealers in normal market conditions.
 The same tranche becomes illiquid if three of the five dealers who typically make markets are simultaneously reducing risk.

 The BWIC Process (How Most Secondary Trades Actually Happen)